TerryZ/docs-vue3/docs/en/dropdown/index.md

 ## Installation

-Install `v-dropdown` component in to your project
+Install the `v-dropdown` component into your project:

 ::: code-group